flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-01-qq/index.md

     _key: card-1-dec79b39-3705-42c4-8f40-42ecdc8847be
   - order: 1
     body: >-
-      > ‘It’s hard to believe that something we enjoy so much could be good for us.
+      > "It’s hard to believe that something we enjoy so much could be good for us.
 Or at least not be bad.”